sfiera/gbkiss.org/content/tech/trap.rst

 Parameters:

-*  Unknown
+*  None

 Begins listening for an infrared_ connection from another cartridge.
-Takes two identifying bytes, which are sent to any cartridge that opens a connection by calling `IROpen ($7C)`_.
+By convention, callers should first set up a 2-byte identifying code in a fixed memory location.
+The remote device can then initiate the connection with `IRRead ($7C)`_ and verify that the local and remote devices are running the same software.

+Returns after the remote device calls `IRClose ($73)`_.
+If it fails or is cancelled with B, sets the carry flag.

 .. _infrared: {filename}infrared.rst